terence927/CBBC-Outstanding-Distribution/README.md

 4. Generate the distribution

-Limitation: The warrant data from Tencent API may not be exactly real-time.
+Limitation: The warrant data from Tencent API is not real-time.